Canon 10D vs Leica T

 Studio photographers will appreciate that the Canon 10D (unlike the T Typ 701) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 10D and the T Typ 701 have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the T Typ 701 have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the T Typ 701 was followed by the Leica TL.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 10D and T Typ 701 can be found, respectively, in the Canon 10D Manual (free pdf) or the online Leica T Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 10D or the Leica T – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.